 Studying with the best

-The Department of Recreation and Leisure Studies (RLS) is an internationally renowned leader for over two decades among some 250 North American programs in the discipline.
-More recently, Waterloo placed first in Canada for Hospitality and Leisure Management by the renowned QS (Quacquarelli Symonds) World University Subject ranking in 2017.
+The Department of Recreation and Leisure Studies (RLS) is an internationally renowned leader for over two decades among some 200+ North American programs in the discipline.
+More recently, Waterloo placed first in Canada for Hospitality and Leisure Management by the renowned QS (Quacquarelli Symonds) World University Subject ranking in 2017 and 2018, the two years for which this subject area was assessed.
 Waterloo also placed first in Canada for Tourism and Hospitality Management by the Shanghai Academic Ranking of World Universities in 2017.

 Our graduate programs at the Master of Arts (MA) and Doctor of Philosophy (PhD) levels are the first of their kind in Canada and remain the largest.
 Our programs include a multi-disciplinary approach with emphasis on high quality research applied to practical problems.